digidem/kappa-osm/README.md

 ### var rs = osm.refs(id[, cb])

-Fetch a list of all OSM elements that refer to the id `id`.
-This will capture referrals by changeset, way membership, or relation membership.
+Fetch a list of all OSM elements that refer to the element with ID `id`.
+This captures

+1. elements with a `changeset` field
+2. all nodes referenced by a way's `nodes` field
+3. all nodes, ways, and relations referenced by a relation's `members` field

+**TODO**: this could be made clearer -- maybe an example?

 A callback parameter `cb` is optional.
 If given, it will be called as `cb(err, results)`.
 If not provided or set to `null`, a Readable stream will be returned